vietbui1999ru/claude-tui/README.md

+# **WARNING** This project may contain security vulnerabilities, or at least memory and code-quality issues.
+Built in a weekend to test out personal Claude Vibe-Code Workflow and for local development and playtest only.
+Use at your own risk.
 # claude-tui

 A terminal dashboard for monitoring Claude Code usage and costs — built entirely around local data.
 No API keys, no network calls, no telemetry.
 The daemon reads only from Claude Code's local JSONL logs on your machine.